15 injured in trolley accident at Universal Studios Hollywood - ExBulletin

 SkyFOX footage above the scene showed crews treating several patients on the ground and the empty tram nearby.

-“The last car hit a rail while going down a hill from a parking lot, Los Angeles County Sheriff's Lt.
-Maria Abal told the Los Angeles Times.
-“There was some sort of problem with the brakes.” , said Abal “We don’t know exactly what yet.”
+CHP Officer Sergio Garcia said the initial report indicated the streetcar overturned.

-The cause of the accident is still under investigation by the California Highway Patrol.
+The cause of the crash remains under investigation by the California Highway Patrol.

 SUGGESTED: